pdxparrot/assets/README.md

   * For example, to attach the PlayerInputHelper to the Rumble node, an Object variable can be used to bring the component into the script
 * Subgraphs can be used to organize functionality
   * These typically need a Trigger Input (Invoke) and Output (Exit) added to get into and out of them
+* Currently, if builds fail with AotStubs.cs not being able to find a type, the Assembly Definition containing that type needs to have Auto Reference checked to work around it

 # Interactables